 The University Council has 24 members, 12 of whom are elected from among and by the students and 12 from among and by the employees.
 The University Council elects a chairman, from among its members or otherwise.
-The faculties represented by students in the University Council are ESE, RSM, ESL, ESSB, ESPhil, Erasmus MC (including ESHPM) and ESHCC.
-The faculties represented by employees are ESL, ESHCC, RSM, Erasmus MC (including ESHPM), ESE, ESSB, ESPhil and ISS.
+Students are elected by a list system.faculties represented by employees are ESL, ESHCC, RSM, Erasmus MC (including ESHPM), ESE, ESSB (including EUC), ESPhil and ISS.
 The employees of the central support services ABD, professional services and University Library are also represented in the University Council.